dexplo/dexplot/README.md

-# dexplot
+# Dexplot
-Simple plotting library that wraps Matplotlib - works with DataFrames
+Dexplot is a simple plotting library used for plotting data from a DataFrame object.